 What are doorstep callers?

-Unscrupulous traders will often target the elderly, isolated householders, people living alone and will try and engage in conversation with the following pattern:
+Unscrupulous traders will often target the elderly, isolated householders and people living alone.
+They will try and engage in conversation with the following pattern:

-- They will normally cold call offering to carry out work for the householder at a low price and will often start work without permission, on the basis that they had asked for a quote.
+- They will normally cold call offering to carry out work for the householder at a low price.
+Often they will start work without permission, on the basis that they had been asked for a quote.

 - Once work has begun, the price goes up rapidly and extra work is claimed to be required in order to complete the job.

-- They may be verbally aggressive to pressure householders into paying or agreeing to extra work.
+- They may be verbally aggressive in order to pressure householders into paying or agreeing to extra work.

 - They may use confusion tactics over quotes and pricing in order to make householders doubt what they thought they had agreed.
 Typically, there is nothing in writing.
 Often they will fail to provide the required notice detailing cancellation rights, which is a criminal offence.

 - They will often escort householders to the bank to make cash withdrawals.

 What you can do to avoid being caught

 - Keep your front and back doors secure at all times.